jescalan/gps/README.md

 Some styles are used in multiple places across a website.
 For example, your `h1` element might consistently look the same (and it should!), or you might have a `.box` class that wraps a piece of content in an elegant box.
 These are good candidates for global styles.
 Global styles are great, they give a sense of unity to your site, and should be used frequently.
 If you've seen something like a branding manual or style guide, these represent global styles.

 Since they are intended to be repeated, _global styles should always be classes, never ids_.
 In the same vein, styles should only be defined as global if and only if they appear on multiple different pages.
 Finally, to make it clear that a global style is being used, all global classnames should be prefixed with `g-`, as in `.g-box`.
 If you are styling a raw element like `ul` or `h1` with a global base style, however, it's not necessary to add an extra class.

+> If you are working on a large website/app, it is extremely helpful to create a reference page for all global styles.
+This makes it easier for developers to start working on the project with a good understanding of what these styles are and how they are used.

 ### Page/View Specific